|The Golden Temple is seen through a decorative archway on the religious grounds of the historic Sikh location.|

 The land for the site was bought by the Guru Ram Das Sahib on payment from the Zamindars (landlords) of native villages.

-Guru Arjan Sahib got its foundation laid by a muslim saint Hazrat Mian Mir ji of Lahore on 1st of Magh, 1645 Bikrmi Samvat (December, 1588).
-The construction work was directly supervised by Guru Arjan Sahib himself and he was assisted by the prominent Sikh personalities like Baba Budha ji, Bhai Gurdas ji, Bhai Sahlo ji and many other devoted Sikhs.
+Guru Arjan Sahib got its foundation laid by a Muslim saint Hazrat Mian Mir ji of Lahore on the 1st of Magh, 1645 Bikrmi Samvat (December 1588).
+The construction work was directly supervised by Guru Arjan Sahib himself.
+He was assisted by prominent Sikh personalities like Baba Budha ji, Bhai Gurdas ji, Bhai Sahlo ji, and many other devoted Sikhs.

-Unlike erecting the structure on the higher level (a tradition in Hindu Temple architecture), Guru Arjan Sahib got it built on the lower level and unlike Hindu Temples having only one gate for the entrance and exit, Guru Sahib got it open from four sides.
-Thus he created a symbol of new faith, Sikhism.
-Guru Sahib made it accessible to every person without any distinction of Caste, creed, sex and religion.
+Unlike erecting the structure on the higher level (a tradition in Hindu Temple architecture), Guru Arjan Sahib got it built on the lower level.
+Unlike Hindu Temples having only one gate for the entrance and exit, Guru Sahib got it open from four sides.
+Thus he created a symbol of the new faith, Sikhism.
+Guru Sahib made it accessible to everyone without distinction of caste, creed, sex, and religion.

-The building work completed in 1601 A.D. on Bhadoon Sudi 1st, 1661 Bikrmi Samvat (August/September,1604).
-Guru Arjan Sahib installed newly created Guru Granth Sahib, in Sri Harmandir Sahib and appointed Baba Budha ji as its first Granthi i.e. the reader of Guru Granth Sahib.
-After this event it attained the status of ‘Ath Sath Tirath’.
+The building work was completed in 1601 A.D. on Bhadoon Sudi 1st, 1661 Bikrmi Samvat (August/September 1604).
+Guru Arjan Sahib installed the newly created Guru Granth Sahib in Sri Harmandir Sahib and appointed Baba Budha ji as its first Granthi, i.e., the reader of Guru Granth Sahib.
+After this event, it attained the status of ‘Ath Sath Tirath.’
 Now the Sikh Nation had their own Tirath, a pilgrimage center.

 |During the year but especially during the heat of the summer months, metal glasses are used to serve tap water to visitors.
 The glasses are washed by these women using a trough of ash, not water.|

 The bridge is connected with the 13 feet wide ‘Pardakshna’ (circumambulatory path).
-It runs round the main shrine and it leads to the ‘Har ki Paure’ (steps of God).
-On the first floor of “Har Ki Pauri”, there is continuous reading of Guru Granth Sahib.
+It runs around the main shrine, leading to the ‘Har ki Paure’ (steps of God).
+On the first floor of “Har Ki Pauri,” there is continuous reading of Guru Granth Sahib.

 |As we walked down a road toward the temple.|

-At the top of the first floor 4 feet high parapet rises on all the sides which has also four ‘Mamtees’ on the four corners and exactly on the top of the central hall of the main sanctuary rises the third story.
-It is a small square room and have three gates.
+At the top of the first floor, 4 feet high parapet rises on all the sides, which also has four ‘Mamtees’ on the four corners, and precisely on the top of the central hall of the main sanctuary rises the third story.
+It is a small square room and has three gates.
 A regular recitation of Guru Granth Sahib is also held there.